Rebekka Garreis - ESR 8, October 2018 - September 2021

 At GRA SEMI, Spain (September 2019) to learn dry transfer and prepare and measure the highest mobility in single layer graphene

-At AALTO, Finland (April 2020) to learn cooling techniques using superconducting structures
+At AALTO, Finland (Summer 2021) to learn electron counting techniques with metallic structures

-At NGU, Spain (November 2020) for training in molecular electronics
+At NGU, Spain (Spring 2021) for training in molecular electronics

 Mesoscopic thermodynamics with semiconductor quantum dots